 - 2. Any employee who is required to work on a holiday shall receive triple time regardless of whether the forty (40) hour threshold is reached. - 3.
 Employees who are required to work overtime for snow removal duty shall be compensated at double time for such duty regardless of whether the forty (40) hour threshold is reached. - 4.
 Employees who are recalled on emergency work shall receive a minimum guarantee of for (4) hours at the appropriate overtime rate, provided, however, that the City shall have the right to retain the employee for the four (4) hours.
 If the City, in its sole and exclusive discretion permits the recalled employee to return home prior to the expiration of the four (4) hour period, that employee shall not qualify for an additional four (4) hours of recall pay in the event another emergency call is received within the initial four (4) hour period which necessitates that employee's return to duty to attend to the emergency.
 An employee who receives an emergency call at the end of his/her tour of duty shall not delay in responding to the call in order to qualify for recall pay.
-Employees who so delay shall be subject to disciplinary action.

-- 5. Effective January 1, 1995 hourly rates will be determined by dividing the annual salary by 2088 hours for forty (40) hour employees, and 1957.5 hours for thirty-seven and one-half (37-1/2) hour employees. - 6.
+Employees who so delay shall be subject to disciplinary action. - 5.
+Effective January 1, 1995, hourly rates will be determined by dividing the annual salary by 2088 hours for forty (40) hour employees, and 1957.5 hours for thirty-seven and one-half (37-1/2) hour employees. - 6.
 Overtime shall be awarded based upon a rotating seniority list within each unit and qualifications to do the particular job. - 7.
-There shall be no compensatory time given in lieu of work that can be considered overtime. - 8.
-The City shall distribute pay checks by 3:00 P.M. on pay day, barring any unusual circumstances. - 9.
-The City will notify the Union prior to scheduling overtime whenever possible.
+There shall be no compensatory time given in lieu of work that can be considered overtime.